-The CzASE project is an active network and the successful candidate will be required to fully participate in the attainment of CzASE goals.
+The CzASE and BioEconomy projects are active networks and the successful candidate will be required to fully participate in the attainment of the project goals.
 Inter alia, the successful candidate will be required to:

-- develop a field research project attached to a CzASE studies site in dialogue with the project supervisors - develop a bibliography and literature review on transdisciplinary research on commons governance with a particular emphasis on Southern and East Africa; - engage in limited teaching and co-supervision and mentorship of graduate students in EHS/CzASE, within the time allowed for work by the post-doctoral rule (12 hours per week over the year); - publish a minimum of one lead-authored article per year in a peer-reviewed journal; - present their research in at least two national conferences and one international conference during their tenure; - be an active member of a collaborative research network involving national and international partners, including co-supervising students working in this field; - assist graduates working in this field to develop dissertation chapters including for peer-reviewed publication; - organise workshops and seminars linking regional debates on commons governance across research sites in the CzASE project; - attend a Carnegie-funded writing retreat and relevant workshops / seminars offered by the Office for Postgraduate Studies in order to develop a wide range of academic and professional skills; - comply with all policies specified by UCT and Science for Africa including open-access publication and data archiving; - apply for further research grants in this field.
+- develop a field research project attached to the CzASE studies site in Cape Town in dialogue with the project supervisors - provide practical and intellectual links between EHS, CzASE, and the Critical Bioeconomy research team under the leadership of Prof Wynberg; - develop a bibliography and literature review on transdisciplinary research on soil and society with a particular emphasis on Southern and East Africa; - engage in limited teaching and co-supervision and mentorship of graduate students in EHS/CzASE and the Bioeconomy project, within the time allowed for work by the post-doctoral rule (12 hours per week over the year); - publish a minimum of one lead-authored article per year in a peer-reviewed journal; - present their research in at least two national conferences and one international conference during their tenure; - be an active member of a collaborative research network involving national and international partners, including co-supervising students working in this field; - assist graduates working in this field to develop dissertation chapters including for peer-reviewed publication; - organise workshops and seminars linking regional debates on soil and habitability across research sites in the CzASE project; - attend a Carnegie-funded writing retreat and relevant workshops / seminars offered by the Office for Postgraduate Studies in order to develop a wide range of academic and professional skills; - comply with all policies specified by UCT and Science for Africa including open-access publication and data archiving; - apply for further research grants in this field.